souenzzo/atemoia/README.md

 Before start, install your `npm` dependencies with `npm run ci`

-You can start your REPL using `clj -A:dev`
+You can start your REPL using `clj -M:dev`

 In the repl, require the server namespace: `(doto 'atemoia.server require in-ns)`.
 Call `(dev-main)` and after some seconds the application should be available in [localhost:8080](http://localhost:8080).